laurent68k/GrantBoard/README.md

 ## i6809asm

-This program is the 6809 assembler running on macOS used to assemble the source code of CocoBasic and EKMonitor.
+This program is the 6809 assembler running on macOS used to assemble the source code of this maonitor and CocoBasic.
 It is derivated from the AS9 of the Grant's page.

-I put a copy of this i6809asm executable in each folder CocoBasic and EKMonitor.
 The i6809 assembler source code is available in my Github.
 Currently it is adapted to Xcode 16.2.

 i6809asm is my own assmebler running on macOS.